natanbc/andesite/README.md

 Standalone, [mostly](#lavalink-compatibility) lavalink compatible audio sending node.

-Support for andesite can be found in the [catnip guild](https://discord.gg/PVzMmea), on the #andesite channel.
+Support for andesite can be found in the [amyware server](https://discord.gg/PVzMmea), on the #andesite channel.

 # Features